bleu/monorepo/packages/contracts/README.md

 # <h1 align="center"> Balancer Pool Metadata Contract</h1>

-This package contains the source code for the Balancer Pool Metadata smart-contract, the [`PoolMetadataRegistry`](./src/PoolMetadataRegistry.sol).
+This package contains contract sources for the Balancer Pool Metadata Main contract is under `src/PoolMetadataRegistry.sol`.

 # Getting started

-## Filling environment variables
+## Environment variables

-To be able to test and deploy the smart contract, you need to create a `.env` file in the `contracts` directory.
-Check the [`.env.example`](./.env.template) for information.
+Make sure to create your own `.env` (`cp .env.template .env`) and add your variables before testing and trying to deploy the contract.

 ## Install dependencies